xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.TOOL**(**bar\_id, position**)

-Bar\_id    specifies the name or number of a toolbar from which you want to delete a button.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the name or number of a toolbar from which you want to delete a button.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-ADD.TOOLBAR   Creates a new toolbar with the specified buttons
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified buttons

-DELETE.TOOLBAR   Deletes custom toolbars
+DELETE.TOOLBAR&nbsp;&nbsp;&nbsp;Deletes custom toolbars

 Return to [top](#A)